 The emotional aspect of a detox

 A detox goes deeper than the surface.
-The buildup of toxins in your body may keep you up at night or make you drowsy in the day.
+The buildup of toxins in your body may keep you up at night or make you drowsy during the day.
 Anger, irritability and moodiness may also be caused by imbalances in your system that are due to toxins.

 When you focus on cleansing, it improves the function of your body and all your systems.
 With better digestion and elimination, you are likely to feel energetic and alert.
 It may also stir up some emotional cleansing, leaving you feeling uplifted and positive.